History of slavery in Alaska

 Russian colonists in Alaska came from a society with traditions of slavery (as in Siberia) as well as of serfdom.
 The Russian-American Company, which effectively controlled Russian interests in the northern Pacific coasts of North America, had the right to employ serfs.

+In 1802, Russian settlers documented that sea captains from Boston were bartering enslaved Africans for otter furs with the Tlingit people in Southeast Alaska.

 In Russian Alaska, the promyshlenniki forced Aleut and Alutiiq men to hunt sea otters as part of the maritime fur trade, taking their women and children hostage.
 Formally, the Russian Empire abolished serfdom with the Emancipation reform of 1861.

 The Thirteenth Amendment to the United States Constitution which took effect on December 18, 1865, abolished slavery within the United States of America.
 When the United States purchased Alaska in 1867, slavery also became illegal in Alaska.

 In 1903 there were still documented cases of slavery in the District of Alaska.
 Wealthy families could purchase Aleutian girls to do housework, and often prohibited them from participating in child play or from becoming educated.
 These girls tended to come from the Atta Islands.

 From 1911 until the passage of the Fur Seal Act in 1966, the inhabitants of the Pribilof Islands were governed directly by employees of the United States federal government, under conditions which the Tundra Times described in 1964 as slavery "in milder form perhaps than existed in the Deep South, but slavery nonetheless"; these conditions included being paid for their labor in food rather than in money (until 1950), being forcibly resettled, being denied suffrage, being denied freedom of assembly, and being denied freedom of movement.

 In 1924 the passage of the Indian Citizenship Act granted Native Americans full rights of citizenship.